 For anyone who loves to cook outside, a covered grilling station is an ideal cure for rain-soaked grills.
 This is the most expensive solution but can add value to the property when done right.
 You’ll want to consult a professional designer and installer to incorporate your needs and ideas.

 The Boy Scout Solution.
 This is a camping solution that’s been around since man first began grilling in the rain.
 Look for a flame resistant or retardant tarp.
 Never use a sheet of plastic.
 It can easily melt and catch fire.
 Make sure you suspend the tarp at least 6 feet above the surface of the grill if you put the grill under it.

 No matter what solution you choose, make sure the gap between the grill and the roof is at least 6 feet.
 The heat and flare-ups can easily cause a fire.
 And gas grill flare-ups are more common than you may think!

 That’s why we don’t recommend structures like snow shelters for cars that have a polyethylene cover.
 And, most backyard sheds are too small.
 They will quickly fill with dangerous smoke, and the ceilings are too low.

 Now, moving on: Wet and slippery weather can slow you down.
 Lower temperatures and windy conditions can affect your grill heat, cooking time and the quality of your food.
 To overcome these cooking challenges, here’s a tip.

-Why not pre-cook your meal indoors?
-The reverse searing method works well for burgers and steaks.
-You just place them in a low oven until the internal temperature reaches 120°F (49°C) and then finish searing them on the grill.
+Why not precook your meal while out of the rain, following tips from our guide on how to grill indoors, the reverse searing method works well for burgers and steaks.
+You just place them in a low oven until the internal temperature reaches 120 °F (49 °C) and then finish searing them on the grill.